getsentry/sentry-docs/src/collections/_documentation/performance/discover/query-builder.md

 - Lower bounds: `count(id):>99` or `count(id):>=99`
 - Combination of upper and lower bounds: `count(id):>10 count(id):<20`

-## Results Table

-The results of the table are generated based on the following components:

-- Selected columns
-    - Columns may either be a known field, or a tag
-    - Columns may have an aggregation function applied to them
-    - Sort order depends on the column selected
-- Search conditions
-- Global selection header (projects, environment, dates)

-### Graph
+## Interactive Graph

 Each Discover query has a graph that displays a visual summary of the data presented in the results table.
 Releases are overlaid, clickable, and the data corresponding to the previous period is also shown.
 Additionally, you can zoom in on specific slices to drill into a spike or problem area.

 By default, the y-axis shows the count of events over time.
 However, you can display  `count` or `count_unique` on almost any column if you add it as a column in the query builder.
 Note that the y-axis will reset to another available option if you remove the column from the table.

+## Table Columns

+1. Columns may either be a known tag or field (i.e. browser)
+2. Columns may have a stacking function applied to them
+- Sort order depends on the column selected

+You can add any tags/fields as columns, stack events with columns, and sort with columns.

+If you don't apply functions to any of the applicable columns, or if they're not present, Sentry doesn't stack the event rows.
+If aggregate functions are present, Discover results group by unaggregated columns (tags, events).
+The unaggregated columns act as grouping keys and combine rows that have the same values as summary rows.
+Each summary row has the corresponding values in the specified columns.
+Aggregate functions (`avg`, `count`, `count_unique`) are optional.

-### Aggregation functions
+### Stacking functions

 - `avg`
 - `count`